Burningstone91/smart-home-setup/README.md

 ### Basic Explanation of Setup

 I used the following awesome guide [5$ Can Get You a Smart Bed](https://medium.com/the-smarter-home/smart-bed-7de9ad55276e) to create a sensor for our bed.
+This sensor is then used to set the "bed" state of the persons and the house.

 ### Hardware used
 <table align="center" border="0">